arif9011/MRDC/README.md

 ## Output:
 ![image](https://github.com/arif9011/MRDC/assets/115591569/4ceeb707-1347-4187-95ad-b0c313335632)

-## Task 6 Which month in each year produced the highest cost of sales?
+## Task6: Which month in each year produced the highest cost of sales?
 ``` sql
 select * from dim_date_times;
 select